parsonsmatt/parsonsmatt.github.io/_posts/2016-07-14-rank_n_classy_limited_effects.markdown

 categories: programming
 ---

+## Update from the Future (2019-05-22):

+I don't recommend this technique any more.
+It's quite complicated, and there's a much simpler formulation of the idea that uses records-of-functions instead of type class instances.
+I've written up this formulation at the end of the blog post.

+## Original Post

 Side effects are awful.
 Database access, HTTP requests, file reading, talking to Redis, ah!
 Just so much gross IO code to shuffle around.